auth0/docs/articles/flows/index.md

 Auth0 uses [OpenID Connect](/protocols/oidc) and [OAuth 2.0](/protocols/oauth2) to authenticate users and get their authorization to access protected resources.
 With Auth0, you can easily support different flows in your own applications and APIs without worrying about the OAuth 2.0/OpenID Connect specification, or the other technical aspects of authentication and authorization.

-We support scenarios for server-side, mobile, desktop, client-side, and machine-to-machine applications:
+We support scenarios for server-side, mobile, desktop, client-side, machine-to-machine, and device applications:

 * [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow)
   * [Add Login Using the Regular Web App Login Flow](/flows/guides/regular-web-app-login-flow/add-login-using-regular-web-app-login-flow)